Port TcpFace and UdpFace to the new code base

 This could be my question for you in cs118 :) This additional header was useful with old packet format (as there was no indication about message length in the packet format itself).
 With new packet format, it is no longer needed.

-#6 Updated by Steven Collison almost 4 years ago
+#6 Updated by Steven Collison about 4 years ago

 I noticed NetDeviceFace increments a FwHopCountTag before sending a packet.
 Should the Udp/Tcp Faces also increment the hop count? https://github.com/NDN-Routing/ndnSIM/blob/master/model/ndn-net-device-face.cpp#L84-L87

-#15 Updated by Alex Afanasyev almost 3 years ago
+#15 Updated by Alex Afanasyev about 3 years ago

 - Target version deleted (